Why the Universe is Mostly Empty Space

 The Universe may have no end in sight.
 If we travel to the ends of the Universe or if we travel deep within to find unknown subatomic particles, we may discover a limitless journey.

 It might be easier to answer the prior question by saying that there was no beginning, and there will be no end.
 The concept of infinity truly helps with our interpretation of the Universe, which brings me on to my next point.

 We can travel to the ends of the Universe only to discover that there may be no end.
 This is hard for the human mind to conceive.
 We tend to want to place end-points on anything physical, since the notion of infinity is somewhat incomprehensible.

 No matter what technology we develop to reach out into space, we are limited with the problems of distance and the speed of light.

 We can send robotic missions out to space that send back information about their discoveries.
 However, the further we reach out, the longer it takes for the signals to return to Earth.
 Eventually it becomes impossible to reach any further In a finite time period, limiting our ability to gain further knowledge of outer space.

 We do know that there is some form of energy field that spreads throughout the entire Universe.
 Dr. Peter Higgs proposed this idea in 1964.
 A new discovery by atom smashing physicists on July 4th, 2012, is named after him.

-We have another frontier to examine, one that affects our world just as much as all the objects in outer space.
+If we can go endlessly outward, there might also be no limit to how far we can go inward.
+This is another frontier to examine, one that affects our world just as much as all the objects in outer space.

 Inner Space is just as massive and limitless, and it has yet to be fully discovered and understood.